Huichelaar/FE8U_Fortresses/README.txt

 INSTALL
-  Install by using Event Assembler to apply "Fortresses.event" to an FE8U ROM.
+  Install by using Event Assembler to apply "Fortresses.event" to an FE8U ROM, or include "Fortresses.event" in your buildfile.
 There's a few quirks to keep in mind:

     - If you're already using a text buildfile, remove the #include "Text/Install Text Data.event" from "Fortresses.event" and instead #include "Text/FortMaterial/FortMaterial.event" in your text